Home/Fruits/Italian Prune Plum

 Myths vs Realities

-MythPrune plums are only good for digestion.+
+MythPrune plums are only for digestive issues.+

 MythEating prune plums will cause weight gain.+